 PoolMon (poolmon.exe) refers to the Memory Pool Monitor.
 It is used to display data (memory allocations from the system paged and nonpaged kernel pools, and the memory pools used for Terminal Services sessions) collected by an OS.
 This data is grouped by the pool allocation tag.

 With nonpaged pool memory, you can use the PoolMon tool to verify the existence of the pooltag denoted by VhdR.
 VhdR is used for RAM cache allocation; this tag, along with the pooltag VhdL, is useful when creating scripts to help analyze data associated with the RAM cache in nonpaged pool memory.

 Developers and testers typically use PoolMon to detect memory leaks when a driver is created, driver code is altered, or to stress test the driver.
 PoolMon can also be used in each stage of the testing process to verify a driver’s pattern of memory allocation and free operations, including being used to determine how much pool memory the driver is using at any given time.
-For more information on using the Memory Pool Monitor, refer to the Microsoft Developers Network site.
+For more information on using the Memory Pool Monitor, refer to the Microsoft documentation.